techidaily/site-ai-video-editing/source/_posts/new-how-to-zoom-in-on-powerpoint-easy-ways-for-2024.md

 You are giving a presentation at a meeting and have a number of possibilities.
 Zoom in PowerPoint Presentation enables you to create an introduction slide that includes thumbnails for the slides you wish to skip to in any order to discuss those choices throughout your meeting.
 It builds a navigable interactive dashboard for your presentation.
 When you leave the opening slide and go through all the slides in a part, you are immediately returned to the beginning.
 So where does PowerPoint's magic reside?
 PowerPoint The most recent addition to the lengthy and ever-expanding list of new functions is Zoom.
 Zoom is incredible since it effectively turns a slide or many slides from your project into a changeable hotspot.
 A hotspot is a clickable item that connects to a certain area, in case you forgot.
 You will thus be directed to that slide if you choose it as a hotspot when you click on the item.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-can-you-enhance-your-drone-footage-with-cinematic-drone-luts-this-article-discusses-top-drone-luts-recommendations-to-simplify-video-editing/"><u>New Can You Enhance Your Drone Footage with Cinematic Drone LUTs?
-This Article Discusses Top Drone LUTs Recommendations to Simplify Video Editing</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-best-free-slow-motion-apps-for-android-and-iphone/"><u>Updated 2024 Approved Best Free Slow Motion Apps For Android and iPhone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-best-video-grabbers-for-chrome/"><u>New 2024 Approved Best Video Grabbers for Chrome</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-how-to-create-discord-emoji-gif-for-2024/"><u>Updated How to Create Discord Emoji GIF for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-top-fixes-to-resolve-issues-with-premiere-pro-slow-playback/"><u>2024 Approved Top Fixes to Resolve Issues with Premiere Pro Slow Playback</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-detailed-tutorial-to-resize-your-video-in-vlc/"><u>In 2024, Detailed Tutorial to Resize Your Video in VLC</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-how-to-export-video-in-filmora/"><u>New 2024 Approved How To Export Video in Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-converting-vtt-to-srt-or-in-other-words-converting-a-document-file-format-web-to-subtitles-file-with-the-srt-format-can-be-a-cumbersome-proces/"><u>2024 Approved Converting VTT to SRT, or in Other Words, Converting a Document File Format Web to Subtitles File with the SRT Format Can Be a Cumbersome Process for Many.
-It Becomes Difficult when You Are New to This and Dont Have Prior Guidance</u></a></li>
-<li><a href="https://extra-information.techidaily.com/updated-building-brands-through-innovative-design-work/"><u>[Updated] Building Brands Through Innovative Design Work</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-ultimate-guide-to-catch-the-regional-located-pokemon-for-apple-iphone-8-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Ultimate Guide to Catch the Regional-Located Pokemon For Apple iPhone 8 Plus | Dr.fone</u></a></li>
-<li><a href="https://article-helps.techidaily.com/photo-pace-crafting-time-lapse-videos-on-your-galaxy-phone-for-2024/"><u>Photo Pace  Crafting Time-Lapse Videos on Your Galaxy Phone for 2024</u></a></li>
-<li><a href="https://fox-info.techidaily.com/updated-essential-iphone-slideshow-apps-series-8plusxr-ios13/"><u>[Updated] Essential iPhone Slideshow Apps (Series 8+XR-iOS13)</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/how-to-cast-oppo-reno-11-pro-5g-to-computer-for-iphone-and-android-drfone-by-drfone-android/"><u>How to Cast Oppo Reno 11 Pro 5G to Computer for iPhone and Android? | Dr.fone</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/in-2024-chilly-competition-unveiling-highlights-of-2022s-snowboard-cross-showdown/"><u>In 2024, Chilly Competition  Unveiling Highlights of 2022'S Snowboard Cross Showdown</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/new-unlocking-audio-content-effective-strategies-for-transferring-podcast-episodes-onto-computers-for-2024/"><u>New Unlocking Audio Content Effective Strategies for Transferring Podcast Episodes Onto Computers for 2024</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/in-2024-disabling-iphone-11-pro-parental-restrictions-withwithout-password-drfone-by-drfone-ios/"><u>In 2024, Disabling iPhone 11 Pro Parental Restrictions With/Without Password | Dr.fone</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/new-2024-approved-step-by-step-guide-to-snapchats-captivating-boomers/"><u>[New] 2024 Approved  Step-By-Step Guide to Snapchat's Captivating Boomers</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"